Wacom-Developer/sdk-for-signature-sigcaptx-windows/GETTING-STARTED.md

 To see the saved signature B64 value go to: https://asp-sig-demo.azurewebsites.net/4d8839ad-f8e3-399d-cf77-7e174eb5ccc1.txt

 Double-click the captured signature image on the web site to display the signature details.

+### NodeJS and PHP samples

+Separate Readme instruction files are provided in the NodeJS and PHP folders for installing NodeJs/PHP and running their respective sample code.
+Both samples are very straightforward and operate using localhost - they capture a signature and output it to an image file.
+The PHP sample uses Apache as its Web server.